eficode-academy/argocd-katas/argocd-and-helm.md

 ## Learning Goals

-- Deploy WordPress using Helm with custom values.
+- Deploy Jenkins using Helm with custom values.
 - Modify Helm values for customization.
 - Put helm values in a values file utilizing multi-source.